robot-dreams/eop/lemmas.md

     height_recursive(x) <= weight_recursive(x)

-**Proof.** We will proceed by induction on the number of descendents of x (which is assumed to be finite, by the precondition that x is a tree).
-If x has no proper descendents, then both the height and the weight return 0, and there is nothing to prove.
+**Proof.** We will proceed by induction on the number of descendants of x (which is assumed to be finite, by the precondition that x is a tree).
+If x has no proper descendants, then both the height and the weight return 0, and there is nothing to prove.
 Otherwise, let hl, wl be the height and weight of the left successor, and let hr, wr be the height and weight of the right successor.
 By the inductive hypothesis, hl <= wl and hr <= wr.
 Since hl, wl, hr, and wr are all positive, we have wl + wr >= hl + hr >= max(hl, hr); thus successor(wl + wr) >= successor(max(hl, hr)), and since these are precisely the values returned by the weight and height procedures, respectively, the proof is complete.

 **Lemma 7.2** If x and y are bidirectional bifurcate coordinates,